mLetrone/power-events/docs/installation.md

 # Installation

-Power-events has few dependencies:
+Power-events has only one dependency:

 * [MayPy](https://mletrone.github.io/maypy/): Pythonic Java Optional
-* [typing-extensions](https://pypi.org/project/typing-extensions/): Backport of the standard library typing module.

 ## Install with pip